 Project Wiki: http://dracut.wiki.kernel.org

-See the TODO file for things which still need to be done and HACKING for some instructions on how to get started.
+See the github issue tracker for things which still need to be done and HACKING.md for some instructions on how to get started.
 There is also a mailing list that is being used for the discussion -- email@example.com.
 It is a typical vger list, send mail to firstname.lastname@example.org with body of ‘subscribe initramfs email@example.com’

 Licensed under the GPLv2